 Gemma: I do remember – great film, and very moving.
 Which makes the point really, doesn’t it?
 Come to think of it, this is why Rachel finds she can’t cut out the politics, although she’d like to really.
 In America especially the people like the AmFOR outfit campaigning for open adoption records run up against the theme of making adoption a model for Christian sacrifice at the other end.
 And although Rachel doesn’t talk about religion and there’s nothing about it on her website, she is an atheist in fact.
 I suppose we could say she does the sharp end of what you’re now dealing with at work.

 Brian: OK, but we don’t have so much religion or politics in this sort of thing as they do across the Atlantic.
-So far as I know the government here’s just responding to the usual thing about doing more for less – money of course.
+So far as I know the government here’s just responding to the usual thing about doing more for less – money of course, not least with the Covid debts to pay off eventually.

 Gemma: Not just that, bothering about birthmothers has become politically correct these days – a bit under Rachel’s influence, so you ignore the politics.
 Yet on the face of things what Rachel actually does isn’t that different from what pro-life campaigners themselves do with pregnancy and maybe post-adoption counselling.
 It’s the counselling itself which isn’t the same.
 The pro-lifers are apt to turn their Crisis Pregnancy Centers into political and anti-abortion campaign centres – at least that’s what the opposition say.
 Whatever she says Rachel’s always done her own campaigning and she’s plenty good at it, but I’ve never known her mention God, not to say creationism.